julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 It was not the only reason why the machine failed but it is one of the reasons.

+#### Zoom Security and Privacy Issues (2020)

+As the COVID-19 mass hysteria led to a surge in remote work and online meetings, the video conferencing platform Zoom faced scrutiny over various security and privacy flaws.

+Issues included "Zoombombing" incidents (unauthorized users joining meetings), encryption concerns, and data sharing with Facebook without user consent.

+Zoom had initially prioritized ease of use over robust security measures, resulting in these vulnerabilities.

+The company had to issue public apologies and commit to releasing multiple patches to address the security and privacy issues.

+Zoom agreed to pay $85 million to settle a lawsuit alleging it violated user privacy by sharing personal data with Facebook, Google, and LinkedIn, and letting hackers disrupt Zoom meetings in a practice called "Zoombombing."

 ## ~Fail Fast~

 In theory, failing fast allows you to quickly identify and fix issues.